N,N-Diethylmethylamine: Lineshape standard of nuclear magnetic resonance experiment

 For a 13C NMR experiment, peak shape and instrument sensitivity are important considerations, and these can be optimized by adjusting the magnetic shims to enhance the magnetic field homogeneity and optimize peak shape.
 Samples used to optimize peak shape often fail at low temperatures due to peak broadening.
 However, DEMA has been shown to be a useful lineshape standard at temperatures down to 140K, due to its low melting point of 130K and liquid state at standard temperature and pressure.

 Extraction of tar sands with microemulsions

 Tar sands are an important source of bitumen, which is extracted using water-surfactant mixtures.
 Typical surfactants include alcohols, alkaline agents, and short-chain polymers.
 DEMA has been demonstrated to be a more effective cosurfactant in water compared to alcohol.
 Experimental results indicated that a monophasic region increase is observed when DEMA is used as a cosurfactant compared to butanol.
-The results also indicated DEMAreacts as medium-chain-length alcohol, which has both good hydrophilic-hydrophobic balance and high solubility in water and many types of oil.
+The results also indicated DEMA reacts as medium-chain-length alcohol, which has both good hydrophilic-hydrophobic balance and high solubility in water and many types of oil.